Clothing Manufacturing in Vietnam: 2026 Guide

 What is the minimum order quantity for small brands in Vietnam?

 Small brands can typically find tier-2 Vietnamese factories accepting 300-1,000 units per style, with fabric MOQs around 800-1,200 kg per color setting the real floor (OneAim 2026 factory survey).
-Tier-3 workshops will go lower at 100-300 units but usually lack the export documentation and certifications needed for US or EU retail.
+Tier-3 factories will go lower at 100-300 units but usually lack the export documentation and certifications needed for US or EU retail.
 Plan fabric MOQ separately before committing.

 How long does product development take in Vietnam?